fzuo/homepage/docs/index.md

 - Our department has created a strong hands-on cybersecurity program.
 Please find more information <a href="https://uco-cyber.github.io/education/">here</a>.

+- I will serve on the program committee of <a href="https://asiaccs2025.hust.edu.vn/">ASIACCS'25</a>.
+Please consider submitting your novel work.

-- We are organizing a workshop in conjunction with <a href="https://sites.google.com/view/ieee-mass-2024/home">MASS'24</a>.
-Please consider <a href="https://ieeemass2024.github.io/ieee-mass-EIVN-2024/">submitting your work</a> and joining us at Seoul, South Korea, September 23-25, 2024.
+- We are organizing the International Workshop on Edge Intelligence and Vehicles Networks in conjunction with <a href="https://sites.google.com/view/ieee-mass-2024/home">MASS'24</a>.
+We look forward to seeing you at Seoul, South Korea, Sep.
+23-25, 2024.

 ## Past Activities